CDOT-CV/Work_Zone/README.md

 ## Project Description

 This is an open source, proof of concept solution for translating work zone data in the form of COtrip/Salesforce, iCone, and NavJOY messages to the standardized WZDx 3.1 format.
 This project was developed for CDOT.
 A unique translator has been developed for each of these message types.
 These translators read in the source message, parse out specific fields, and generate a WZDx 3.1 message.
 For more information on these message formats and the data mappings between these messages and the WZDx format, see the [documentation](translator/docs).
-Sample files are located [here](translator/sample files).
-All these translators are built to run from the command line and from GCP cloud functions, hosted within the CDOT RTDH (real time data hub).
+Sample files are located [here](translator/sample%20files).
+All these translators are built to run from the command line and from GCP cloud functions, hosted within the CDOT OIM WZDX environment, connected to the RTDH (real time data hub).
 For more information on cloud hosting, see [GCP_cloud_function](translator/GCP_cloud_function).

 ## Prerequisites